The Shangri-La of Southeast Asia: Immerse Yourself in the Heart of Cultural Tourism

 An ancient country with a history that includes both ruling its own Empire and being part of the British Empire.
 Until recently isolated, under military dictatorship and suffering from economic sanctions, Myanmar is currently undergoing major political changes and opening up to tourism.

 Asia’s ‘sleeping tiger’ has yet to achieve its full economic potential.
 A unique fusion of the Asian traditions of non-confrontation and respect for elders combined with Spanish ideas of machismo, romance, and sophistication.
-The largest Christian nation in the region with over 7,000 islands and beautiful tropical beaches.
+The largest Christian nation in the region with over 7,000 islands and beautiful white-sand beaches.

 Thailand has the distinction of being one of the leading tourism destinations in the world, renowned for its vibrant cultural heritage and natural beauty.
 The frenetic cities and chilled-out beaches are the most popular tourist destinations in the region.
 From the mountains in the north, to the southern beaches and islands, to the lights of Bangkok and Pattaya, Thailand has it all.